grandoth/VSSacks/README.md

 # VintageStorySacks
 Vintage Story Sacks adds stackable storage sacks (12 per block).
-Currently, flour sacks are supported.
+Currently, flour and coal sacks are supported.

 ## Flour Sacks
 - Store all flour variants and enhance freshness in a flour sack.